-Typical: to install a recording server with default values, or
+Typical to install a recording server with default values, or

-Custom: to install a recording server with custom values.
+Custom to install a recording server with custom values.

-- 6. Specify the recording server settings:

-- Name

-- Management server address

-- Path for saving recordings, and click Continue

-- 7. If you selected Custom:

-- 1. Specify the number of recording servers you want to install on this computer.
-Click Continue.

-- 2. Specify the service account.
-If needed, enter a password and confirm this.
-Click Continue.
+- 7. On the Specify recording server settings page, specify the different recording server settings: - 1.
+In the Recording server name field, enter the name of the recording server.
+The default is the name of the computer. - 2.
+The Management server address field shows the address and port number of the management server: localhost:80. - 3.
+In the Select your media database location field, select the location where you want to save your video recording.
+Milestone recommends that you save your video recordings in a separate location from where you install the software and not on the system drive.
+The default location is the drive with the most space available. - 4.
+In Retention time for video recordings field, define for how long you want to save the video recordings.
+You can enter from between 1 and 999 days, where 7 days is the default retention time. - 5.
+Click Continue. - 8.
+The Recording servers IP addresses page is shown only if you selected Custom.
+Specify the number of recording servers that you want to install on this computer.
+Click Continue. - On the Select service account for recording server, select either This predefined account or This account to select the service account for the recording server.
+If needed, enter a password.
+Click Continue. - 10.
+On the Specify recording server encryption page, you can secure communication by encrypting the connections to and from server and client components that retrieve data streams from the recording server.
+You can use the same certificate file for all system components or use different certificate files depending on the system components.

+If you encrypt the connection from the recording server to the management server (on the Specify management server encryption page of the installation wizard), the system requires that you also encrypt the connection from the management server to the recording server (on the Specify recording server encryption page of the installation wizard).
+For more information, see Management server encryption (explained) on page 66.

-- 8. In the Specify recording server encryption page, you can secure communication by encrypting the connections from clients and services that retrieve data streams from the recording server. - Select a valid certificate in the list.
-For more information about preparing your system for secure communication, see Recording server data encryption (explained) on page 65. - If you chose to encrypt the connection from the recording server to the management server on the Specify management server encryption page, you must enable encryption from the management server, too, on this page.
-For more information, see Management server encryption (explained) on page 64 - You can also enable encryption after this installation from the Recording Server Manager tray icon in the notification area. - 9.
-Select Files location for the program file.
-In Product language, select the language in which to install your system.
-Click Install. - 10.
-The software is now installed.
-Once it is completed, you see a list of successfully installed components.
-Click Close. - When you have installed the recording server, you can check its state from the Recording Server Manager tray icon. - 11.
-When done, your installation completes and you can continue with configuration.
-For more information, see Initial configuration tasks list on page 117.
+Select valid certificates in the lists.
+For more information about preparing your system for secure communication, see Recording server data encryption (explained) on page 67 or the Milestone Certificate guide (English only).

+You can also enable encryption after installation from the Recording Server Manager tray icon in the notification area.

+11. On the Select file location and product language page, select the File location for the program files.
+In the Product language field, select the language in which to install your XProtect product.
+Click Install.

+- 12. The software now installs.
+When the installation completes, you see a list of successfully installed system components.
+Click Close. - 13.
+When you have installed the recording server, you can check its state from the Recording Server Manager tray icon and configure it in Management Client.
+For more information, see Initial configuration tasks list on page 125.